-Ms. Decker is the President of NURAY Media, a multi-media conservation, preservation and restoration company.
+Ms. Decker is Chief Operating Officer of Tryon Equestrian Partners, Carolina Operations, an investment group responsible for the development and operation of a premiere sports complex and resort in western North Carolina.
+Prior to holding this position, she served as the President of NURAY Media, a multi-media conservation, preservation and restoration company, from January 2015 until August 2015.
 Ms. Decker served as Secretary of Commerce for the State of North Carolina from January 2013 until December 2014.
 Prior to that, she had been the Chief Executive Officer of The Tapestry Group, a faith based non-profit organization, since September 2004, and the Chief Executive Officer of North Washington Street Properties, a community redevelopment company, since October 2004.
 Ms. Decker served as the President of The Tanner Companies, a direct seller of women's apparel, from August 2002 to September 2004.
 From August 1999 to July 2002, she was President of Doncaster, a division of The Tanner Companies.
 Ms. Decker was President and Chief Executive Officer of the Lynnwood Foundation, which created and manages a conference facility and leadership institute, from 1997 until 1999.
 From 1980 until 1997, she served Duke Energy Corporation in a number of capacities, including as Corporate Vice President and Executive Director of the Duke Power Foundation.
-Ms. Decker currently serves on the board of directors of Family Dollar Stores, Inc., a discount retailer, and was a director of SCANA Corporation, a diversified utility company, until 2013.
+Ms. Decker currently serves on the board of directors of SCANA Corporation, a diversified utility company, and was a director of Family Dollar Stores, Inc., a discount retailer, until 2015.